-The ORS Spine Section is happy to announce the establishment of the Dr. Peter Roughley Award named after the late Dr. Roughley who was well known for his seminal contributions to proteoglycan research and their role in both disc and cartilage structure and function.
-Peter was particularly gifted in teaching and mentoring individuals, and always willing to instruct and advise his fellow scientists.
+The ORS Spine Section is proud to present the Dr. Peter Roughley Award.
+The award is named after the late Peter Roughley, PhD, who was well known for his seminal contributions to proteoglycan research and its role in both disc and cartilage structure and function.
+Dr. Roughley was particularly gifted in teaching and mentoring individuals, and was always willing to instruct and advise his fellow scientists.

-This award will preserve his legacy in training the future generations of scientists by sponsoring a trainee and mentor exchange to enhance a trainee’s knowledge in spine, disc and cartilage biology.
-The award will recognize a team (mentor and trainee) and provide $2,000 to support the travel of the trainee.
+This award preserves his legacy of training future generations of scientists by sponsoring a trainee and mentor exchange to enhance a trainee’s knowledge in spine, disc and cartilage biology.
+The award recognizes a team (mentor and trainee) and provides $2,000 to support the travel of the trainee.

 Overview